ansible/ansible/docs/docsite/rst/intro_installation.rst

 Managed Node Requirements
 `````````````````````````

 On the managed nodes, you need a way to communicate, which is normally ssh.
-By default this uses sftp.
-If that's not available, you can switch to scp in ansible.cfg.
+By
-You also need Python 2.4 or later.
-If you are running less than Python 2.5 on the remotes, you will also need:
+default this uses sftp.
+If that's not available, you can switch to scp in

-* ``python-simplejson``
+:file:`ansible.cfg`.
+You also need Python 2.6 or later.

 .. note::